sthlmconnection/chatty_rsvp/README.md

 # Chatty RSVP page

-This is a small PHP and JavaScript application that provides a nifty little RSV page with a chat-style interface.
+This is a small PHP and JavaScript application that provides event organizers with a nifty little RSVP page with a chat-style interface.
 The idea is to make the guests feel welcome and give a personal touch to an otherwise rather boring process.

 ## Features

 * GoogleDocs integration – saves RSVPs to a spreadsheet.
 * Can deal with and update existing guest records as well as adding new guests.
-* Friendly, interactive, chat-like interface.
+* Has a friendly, interactive, chat-like interface.
 * Intelligently asks the right questions and talks to the user based on existing information.